parkerhancock/patent_client/docs/user_guide/open_data_portal.md

 **Also, please note that the ODP only covers applications filed on or after Jan 1, 2001.**
 :::

-Patent Client provides an interface to the USPTO's [Open Data Portal](https://beta-data.uspto.gov/home), which currently provides information on pending applications, similar to [PEDS](../peds.md).
-The USPTO expects to retire PEDS in late 2024, after which it will be fully replaced by the Open Data Portal.
+Patent Client provides an interface to the USPTO's [Open Data Portal](https://beta-data.uspto.gov/home), which exposes information on pending applications.
+The USPTO retired the legacy Patent Examination Data System (PEDS) on March 14, 2025, so the Open Data Portal is now the authoritative source for `USApplication` data in this library.

 The Open Data Portal currently only supports accessing US Application information, not patents or published applications.
 Nonetheless, it provides a wealth of information about applications, including bibliographic information, file history